wayuto/Alum/README.md

 ### **Block Scopes**

-In Gos, code blocks are expressions.
+In Alum, code blocks are expressions.
 The last value in a block is returned as the block's value.

 ```